ASCA | Home AMERICAN SCHOOL COUNSELOR ASSOCIATION

 Summary

-School counselor preparation programs emphasize development of the knowledge, attitudes and skills essential for the implementation of effective school counseling programs.
-These programs align with the philosophy and vision of the ASCA National Model (2019a), the ASCA School Counselor Professional Standards & Competencies (2019b), the ASCA Student Standards: Mindsets & Behaviors for Student Success (2021) and the ASCA Ethical Standards for School Counselors (2022), creating a program empowering all students to succeed and achieve in their pre-K–12 experiences.
-School counselor educators have the appropriate education, training, experience and commitment to prepare school counselors able to respond to the changing expectations and dynamics of students, families, schools and communities.
+School counselor preparation programs emphasize the development of the knowledge, attitudes and skills needed by emerging school counselors to implement effective school counseling programs that empower each and every student to succeed and achieve in their pre-K–12 experiences.
+These programs align with the philosophy of the ASCA National Model®, the ASCA School Counselor Professional Standards & Competencies, the ASCA Ethical Standards for School Counselor Education Faculty and the ASCA Ethical Standards for School Counselors.
+School counselor educators have the appropriate education, training, experience and commitment to prepare school counselors to respond to the changing expectations and dynamics of students, families, schools and communities.

 References